 You may return new or used textbooks if you purchase the wrong text or drop or withdraw from a class.
-Textbooks must be returned within two weeks from the first day of class in the term for which they were purchased (one week for summer semester and courses which meet for eight weeks or less).
+These textbooks must be returned within the first two weeks of class in the term for which they were purchased (one week for summer semester and courses which meet for eight weeks or less).
 Books must be accompanied by a sales receipt, and, if originally purchased new, must be clean, unmarked and undamaged.
 Textbooks may also be returned within one week from date of purchase.
 Textbooks containing software must be in original packaging with software seals intact.
-Textbooks purchased the last two weeks of the semester are nonreturnable.
+Textbooks purchased the last two weeks of the semester are non-returnable.
+Textbooks purchased before posted date for new semester are also non-returnable.